By Kate Whitney

 There’s no mitigating this: the effects of COVID-19 on our nation’s economy and unemployment rate have been dismal, record-breaking, and devastating.

-More than 33 million Americans have filed for unemployment benefits since the start of the coronavirus pandemic—with 3.2 million filing this week alone.
+More than 33 million Americans have filed for unemployment benefits since the start of the coronavirus pandemic—with 3.2 million filing at the end of April.
 Despite the recent Washington Post poll that found that 77 percent of laid-off or furloughed workers believe that they will rehired by their previous employer once their area’s stay-at-home restrictions are lifted, economists are warning that 40 percent of job losses could become permanent.

 We recently spoke with UVM Continuing and Distance Education Career Coach Sue Schlom to discuss how—in the midst of this shared trauma—those affected by a layoff, furlough, or lost internship opportunity can think about their career and how to move forward.